J.P. Crawford Player Props: Mariners vs. Nationals

 J.P.
 Crawford At The Plate

-- In 7.1% of his games this season, he has hit a long ball, and 1.7% of his trips to the plate.
+- He has homered in six games this year (8.5%), leaving the park in 2% of his plate appearances.

-- Crawford has had at least one RBI in 22.9% of his games this season (16 of 70), with more than one RBI six times (8.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Crawford has had at least one RBI in 23.9% of his games this season (17 of 71), with two or more RBI six times (8.5%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.